 - Willingness to make a positive contribution.

 Do you want to become a General Assembly member?

 If you wish to join the General Assembly, please complete the following forms:

-Please also include an abbreviated CV (including competencies and qualifications) and an Expression of Interest document (500 words maximum) in support of your application.
+Please also include an abbreviated CV (including competencies and qualifications) in support of your application.

 Greenpeace Australia Pacific